Neon22/Crochet-Charts-Stitch-Sets/README.md

 # Using these sets:
 To load sets into Crochet Charts follow this procedure:
 1. Take the downloaded file and put it somewhere handy on your system
-   - perhaps collect them in a new folder under Downloads, if you're on windows.
+   - perhaps collect them in a new folder called "Crochet Charts stitch sets" under Downloads, if you're on windows.
 2. Open Crochet Charts and open the Stitch library under "Tools/Stitch library" menu
     - you should see all the stitches available to you currently.
     - the "Stitch Source" defaults to "Default Stitches" - which are the originally installed stitches.
     - if you select a different "Stitch Source" you will see all the stitch sets you have imported.